sabyasachirakshit/My-Codes/README.md

 ## Features

 - In this repository, you may find codes which are common for a beginner programmer to do.
-- This repository contains self made projects, intenrship projects.
+- This repository contains self made projects, internship projects.

 Always Remember: